OUR MONTHLY GARDENING GUIDES

 The shorter days are almost behind us and spring is in the air!

-Your garden is bursting into life, it’s a time for new growth and fresh ideas as the frequent sunny days provide the opportunity to really start enjoying being outside – whether you’re planting spring bedding, growing your own or nourishing your patch!
+Your garden is bursting into life, it’s a time for new growth and fresh ideas as the frequent sunny days provide the opportunity to really start enjoying being outside – whether you’re planting spring bedding, growing your own or giving your lawn it’s first mow!

 Nourish your soil